qianqian121/nd013/project_03_behavioral_cloning/README.md

 After the collection process, I had 146,430 number of data points.
 I then preprocessed this data by crop the top 50 and bottom 20 of image.
 Because the sky and trees distort the model performance.
 After crop down the image size, the training is faster.

 I used this training data for training the model.
 The model was trained with a batch size 128, 16384 samples per epoch, 1 epoch.
 I'm using batch size 128 because I assume it is not too big to fit in a low end graphic card, it is not too small to slow down the training pipeline.
-I tried big batch size such as 4096 on a high end graphic card, and there is no change for training speed.
+I tried big batch size such as 2048 (4096 will out of memory for the docker I used when training the new model with more dropouts) on a high end graphic card, and there is no change for training speed.
+Also bigger batch size didn't give me a working model that can stay on the track.
+I don't know why increase batch size can affect training results.
 My reviewer helped me a lot to fix my Nvidia autopilot model.
 With 1 epoch training, the vehicle can finish 1st track staying on the road.
-It takes about 70-80 seconds to train 1 epoch on my laptop.
+It takes about 170-180 seconds to train 1 epoch on my laptop.
 The loss is 0.05, accuracy is about 0.26.

+I tried to increase epoch but there is no difference, sometimes it's even worse.
+I can only set epoch as 1.
+I tried to change samples_per_epoch to 1024 and set epoch to 16 which from my understanding should be the same as samples_per_epoch 16384 and set epoch to 1. samples_per_epoch to 1024 and set epoch to 16 gave the same result as samples_per_epoch 16384 and set epoch to 1.

+Also, I found the models trained on my workstation which has Nvidia docker and Nvidia graphic card work fine.
+But the models trained on my laptop using CPU does not work - went off road.
+I don't know the reason.

 Here's a [link to my video result](./video.mp4)